Are you miserable at work? If so, you're probably wondering when is the right time to quit your job and do something new.

 The Right Time To Quit Your Job

-1) When you’d rather die than go in the next day.
+1) When you'd rather drop a dumbbell on your toes than go in the next day.

 If you are being abused or harassed at work, please speak up with Human Resources.
 Don't badmouth your employer in public.
 Chances are you'll blow yourself up and regret it.